stoiandl/auto-workflow/README.md

 ---

 ## License
-Intended license: MIT (to be added as `LICENSE` file).
-If you need alternate licensing, open an issue early.
+This project is licensed under the GNU General Public License v3.0.
+See `LICENSE` for details.
+If you need alternate licensing, open an issue to discuss.

 ---